Things To Do

 Wildflowers abound including several rare varieties including orchids and fringed gentians and in the spring the hundreds of trilliums and columbine are a sight to behold.

 We recommend joining in on some of the planned activities from the guided walks to the Friends of Sandbanks sponsored 5 & 10 km Fun Run.
-During the summer activities are planned daily by park staff including regular events at the park’s amphitheatre that are sure to keep young and old entertained.
+During the summer, activities are planned daily by park staff, including regular events at the park’s amphitheatre that are sure to keep young and old both entertained and educated.

 Fall winds find kite boarders, and wind surfers working the waves.
 Surfers should be aware that they are required to stay 400 meters from designated swimming areas.

 Year-round beauty from autumn leaves, to ice volcanoes, to herons by the water, to glorious sunsets, to huge dunes, to skeleton trees provide a never-ending supply of opportunities for both amateur and professional photographers.